hknutzen/Netspoc/go/pkg/pass1/export-netvis.1.md

 # DESCRIPTION

-This program reads a Netspoc configuration and exports the network topology as JSON data.
+This program reads a Netspoc configuration and exports the network topology as JSON data to **standard output (STDOUT)**.
 The output includes information about networks, routers, and their interconnections, which can be used for visualization purposes.

 The JSON output contains: